Omicron variant confirmed in Minnesota; man was recently in NYC: Officials

 New York City Mayor Bill de Blasio echoed that sentiment in a statement Thursday.

 “We should assume there is community spread of the variant in our city,” de Blasio said.
-“We are working closely with the state and the CDC, as well as the Javits Center’s event organizers, and our Test and Trace Corps will be contacting conference attendees,” he added.
+“We are working closely with the state and the CDC, as well as the Javits Center’s event organizers, and our Test and Trace Corps will be contacting conference attendees.”

 Both the governor and the mayor confirmed that the convention required masks and complied with the city’s Key2NYC vaccination requirements for entry.